Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 ## Linking Entries

-To link an entry, simply click the **ADD ENTRY** button in the column of the entry or the Section you want to link the entry with.
+To link an Entry, simply click the **ADD ENTRY** button in the column of the Entry or the Section you want to link the Entry with.

-This will open up the Entry Selection dialog where you can select entries or create new entries.
+This will open up the Entry Selection Dialog where you can select Entries or create new Entries.

 ![Reorder Image Dialog](../../static/img/views_and_screens/high_level_view/link_entry.gif)

 :::tip

-You can also link entries by right clicking inside the entry or the Section you want to link the entry with, then select the **Add Entry** option.
+You can also link entries by right clicking inside the Entry or the Section you want to link the Entry with, then select the **Add Entry** option.

 :::

 ## Adding Sections

-To add a Sections to an entry, simply **ADD GROUP** button in the column of the entry or the Section you want to create a new section in.
+To add a Sections to an Entry, simply press the **ADD GROUP** button in the column of the Entry or the Section you want to create a new Section in.

 A dialog asking for the Sections name will pop up.
 Enter the name and click done.